Lebanon:Operations of the Islamic Resistance on Wednesday, M...

 Allah Almighty is Truthful

-- And in response to the “Israeli” attacks on the steadfast southern villages and civilian homes, the fighters of the Islamic Resistance targeted on Tuesday, March 5, 2024 at 10:45 p.m. a building in “Avivim” settlement with the appropriate weapons, scoring direct hits.

-- And in response to the “Israeli” attacks on the steadfast southern villages and civilian homes, the Islamic Resistance fighters launched at 2:10 p.m. an aerial operation with an offensive drone against the “Metula” settlement, scoring a precise hit on its target.
+- the Islamic Resistance fighters targeted at 10:00 am a gathering of "Israeli" enemy soldiers east of Hanita site with artillery shells, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 4:25 p.m. the “Zibdine” Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring a direct hit.
+- the Islamic Resistance fighters targeted at 16:50 pm the Zibdeen barracks in the occupied Lebanese Shebaa Farms with a Falaq missile, scoring a direct hit.

 Comments